-If you or someone you know is the victim of sexual harassment, do not try to fight this battle on your own.
+If you or someone you know is the victim of sexual harassment in California, do not try to fight this battle on your own.

-Understanding Sexual Harassment Statute of Limitations in California
+Understanding the Sexual Harassment Statute of Limitations in California

 According to the Department of Fair Employment and Housing (DFEH), the statute of limitations for filing a claim alleging sexual harassment in California is one (1) year from the date of the last incident of sexual harassment.

 If a victim files with the Equal Employment Opportunity Commission (EEOC), he or she has six months from the date of the last incident.

 Once a victim files, he or she either can request that the department perform an investigation into the California sexual harassment claim or immediately receive a right to sue letter.